 The system selection process includes hiring a licensed on-site designer who will complete a site and soil analysis and submit a design to the County for their approval and permit.
-The permits have a validity period of four years and the cost is around $1,250.
-The two most commonly used designers are Jack Cory 360-378-4900 and Rick Petro 360-376-2762.
+The permits have a validity period of four years and the cost is around $1,250-$1,500 but add $500 if a backhoe is needed for the holes.
 A full list of approved designers is available via the link shown below.

 If the parcel is under a Purchase Agreement, the design and permit process is typically done by the buyer as part of the Feasibility Contingency, which is processed prior to closing.

-Another aspect of the Feasibility Study is to confirm that any portion of the property is not located in an archeological sensitive area such as Indian Midden or near a cemetery.
+Another aspect of the Feasibility Study is to confirm that the property is not located in an archeological sensitive area such as Indian Midden or near a cemetery.
 If the property does contain sensitive materials, you need to know where they are located.
-To confirm this information you need to contact Nadine Cook at San Juan County at 360-370-7585 and fill out their Critical Area and Archaeological Review form, they will email you a response in a very timely manner.
+To confirm this information you need to contact San Juan County at 360-370-7585 and fill out their Critical Area and Archaeological Review form, they will email you a response in a very timely manner.
 Being located in an archeological sensitive area will add thousands to the cost of installing a septic system as reports must be filed and an archeologist must be present during installation.

 All new systems are required to have a reserve drain field area in the event the first drain field fails.
 This can be difficult on smaller lots that have other restrictions such as being on the shoreline.
 Further, some lots are unbuildable due to inability to install a septic system; they become buffer or recreation lots.
 Their value is typically 50% of market.

 The system is installed by an excavation firm licensed for installation.
 The service provider should be screened based on the type of system to be installed.
 Asking your designer for a reference is a good plan.
-The cost to install a new system will vary based on the type, size, and conditions of the site; the range is $10,000-$40,000, with the typical being $22,000-$25,000.
+The cost to install a new system will vary based on the type, size, and conditions of the site; the range is $20,000-$45,000, with the typical being $22,000-$30,000.
 It is prudent to photograph the site during the installation process so that you have documentation on the component locations; this makes servicing in the future easier.
-A list of installers is available via the link below:
+A list of installers is available via the County website.

-The size of your system is required to be designed and installed as per your home building plans; i.e., the number of bedrooms in the plans should match the size of your system.
+The size of your system should be based on your future home building plans; i.e., the number of bedrooms in the plans should match the size of your system.
 Years back, some property owners felt that the systems were over engineered; hence the practice of building a 3 bedroom home with a 2 bedroom septic system presented itself.
 The result of this faulty logic is notable when a property owner decides to sell and markets the home.
 Real Estate Agents are only able to advertise the maximum number of bedrooms per the septic permit, not the floor plan.
 These rules impose creative marketing remarks such as “home offers 2 bedrooms and a den with a closet”.
 This lack of detail impairs the marketing of the home.
 Of course, if you have a 7 bedroom system and a 3 bedroom house, the marketing remarks remain at 3 bedrooms but you are able to brag about the larger system.